MinaMonsi/Git-for-Web-Development-Project/README.md

 - [ ] Create a Pull-Request to submit your work
   - [ ] Use your own student fork as the base (compare across forks, base-fork -> main).
   - [ ] Add your TL as a reviewer on the Pull-Request
-- [ ] TL then will count the Assignment as done by merging the HW back into main "STUDENT FORK".
+- [ ] TL then will count the Assignment as done by merging the HW back into main "STUDENT

 ## Task 2: MVP
 1. fork this codepen https://codepen.io/BritHemming/pen/eYYEoPa?editors=1100